 A realistic 3d cooking simulation for iOS and GearVR.
 I made the physically based shaders, amongst other things.

-With my trusty rugged Lumix I take mainly photos of great architecture and landscapes.
+With my trusty rugged Lumix (update: now Canon M50) I take mainly photos of great architecture and landscapes.

 The ideal complement of a Graphics Programmer is 3d modelling and animation.